rarezhang/data_structures_and_algorithms_in_python/README.md

     * a relational property defined in terms of the way keys are stored in T
         + __heap order property__ : in a heap T, for every position p other than the root, the key sorted at p is greater than or equal to the key stored at p's parent
         + minimum key is stored at the root of T
-        + keys on a path from the root to a leat are in nondecreasing order
+        + keys on a path from the root to a leaft are in nondecreasing order
-    * a structureal property defined in terms of the shape of T
+    * a structural property defined in terms of the shape of T
-        + __complete binary tree property__ : leves i has 2^i (0 ≤ i ≤ h−1) nodes; remaining nodes at level h reside in the left most possible positions
+        + __complete binary tree property__ : leaf i has 2^i (0 ≤ i ≤ h−1) nodes; remaining nodes at level h reside in the left most possible positions
         + have as small a height as possible
 - height of a heap
     * h: the height of T